 You need to act quickly if you want to get back into your home.

-You won’t be able to get back in if new tenants have already moved in.
+You will not be able to get back in if new tenants have already moved in.

 Ask your council for help

-Your council should have a tenancy relations officer or a housing team who can help.
+Your council may have a tenancy relations team who can help.

 The council must try to stop an illegal eviction if it would leave you homeless.